 I am extremely thankful to Neeraj Kayal for introducing me to this problem.
 Sukhada Fadnavis, Neeraj Kayal and myself started working on the problem together during my summer internship at Microsoft Research India Labs in 2011.
-We solved the first few important case together.
+We solved the first important case together.
 I'm grateful to them for all helpful discussions, constant guidance and encouragement.
-I would also like to thank Vinamra Agrawal, Pravesh Kothari and Piyush Srivastava for helpful discussions.
-Lastly I would like to thank Microsoft Research for giving me the opportunity to intern at their Bangalore Labs with the Applied Mathematics Group.